Skip to Main Content

 Fees: Additional costs add up

-If you are approved for the card but have an annual fee and your credit score improves while you’re an Indigo Mastercard cardholder, consider applying for another card.
-Keeping your sights on better, more affordable cards will give you a milestone to work toward which could incentivize credit-building.
+If you are approved for the card but have an annual fee and your credit score improves while you’re an Indigo Mastercard cardholder, you should consider applying for another card.
+Keeping your sights on better, more affordable cards will give you a milestone to work toward which could also incentivize credit-building.

 Ongoing APR: Expensive for carrying a balance

-The Indigo Mastercard has a regular APR of 24.90 percent for purchases and missing a payment can bump your ongoing interest rate up to the 29.90 percent penalty APR.
-The card’s regular APR isn’t astronomical, but it also isn’t ideal should you ever need to pay less than the full amount on your balance.
+The Indigo Mastercard has a regular APR of 35.90% for purchases and missing a payment can add up to a $41 late payment fee.
+The card’s regular APR is incredibly high and should be well-noted should you ever need to pay less than the full amount on your balance.
 If you pay late, you’ll also face a late payment fee of up to $40.
 These rates and fees could hinder your credit-building progress if you happen to carry a balance on your card or miss a payment.

-The card does offer a 0 percent cash advance fee for your first year (then $5 or 5 percent of the total transaction amount, whichever is greater, but must not exceed $100).
+The card also includes a cash advance fee of $5 or 5 percent of the total transaction amount, whichever is greater, but must not exceed $100).
 But cash advances are rarely a good idea and are especially dangerous on a card with a low credit limit and high fees.

 Credit-building features: Limited benefits